cedelmaier/dragonfruit/hoomd_src/README.md

 # Compiling HOOMD
 Here are the commands (somewhat up to date) for compiling HOOMD in different environments.

+## OSX
+Here, we can setup an anaconda environment to take care of everything, which makes stuff a lot easier.
+For example, for build 3.2.0, we can use the following to generate a new conda environment.

+    conda create -c conda-forge --name hoomd_320 python=3.9.7

+and then load the environment with the proper stuff

+    conda install -c conda-forge gsd freud fresnel jupyter notebook pytest pybind11 matplotlib pytables cereal pandas scipy

+then things get more complicated.
+Because of the ever-evolving nature of HOOMD, including the special potentials requires going in and setting them up by hand, as the way in which files are defined keeps changing.
+The EvalulatorPairGrimeLipid.h file should be roughly in the right shape, and this can be used as a prototype for everything else.

 ## longleaf (UNC)
 I like to login to a compile node (you can use one without graphics for compilation) for these steps, although you can also login to a GPU node.
 I put these commands in my .bashrc so that I have easy access to different